GraemeMalcolm/ai-agents/Instructions/Labs/01-agent-dev.md

    code agent.py
     ```

-1. Review the existing code, which retrieves the application configuration settings and creates an **AIProjectClient** for your Azure AI Foundry project.
+1. Review the existing code, which retrieves the application configuration settings, loads data from *data.txt* to be analyzed, and creates an **AIProjectClient** for your Azure AI Foundry project.
 1. Under the comment **Define an agent that uses the CodeInterpreter tool**, add the following code to complete the app:

     ```python